|A WinZip Pro or WinZip Enterprise license is required in order to create and use WinZip backups|

 Backing Up Files Saved in a Cloud Service

-To backup files you already have saved in a cloud service, you would begin as you would for any other WinZip backup.
-To begin, open WinZip, click the Backup tab, and click the Create button.
-In the Create WinZip Job dialog (WinZip backups are also referred to as WinZip Job files), name your backup and choose a location to save the .wjf file.
-At this point, the WinZip Job Wizard Step 1 dialog will open.
+To backup files you already have saved in a cloud service, you would neet to open WinZip, click the Backup/Clean tab, and then click the Advanced Secure Backup toggle button, unless you are in that type of backup already.
+Next you should click the Create button and in the New WinZip Job dialog (WinZip backups are also referred to as WinZip Job files), and the WinZip Job Wizard Step 1 dialog will open.
 You will want to keep the default setting Back up files and folders (local/cloud) selected.

 Now you can choose to Add items, Remove items, or create Filters (either include or exclude ones).
 When you click Add items, the Select Items super picker dialog will open.
 When you click one of the listed cloud services, if you haven't already logged in, you will be prompted at that time to do so.

 After you login, the Select Items dialog will now display your files and folders on that service.
 If you use multiple services and if you are logged in to them, you will be able to quickly browse to find specific files.